This set of Frequently Asked Questions are intended to help newcomers to The Apache Software Foundation understand how we work.

 You can certainly improve your programming skills by watching the commit lists, receiving code reviews and participating in discussion.
 However this learning opportunity is a healthy side effect of open source activities rather than a goal in itself.
 Nobody in an Apache project is going to spend time teaching you programming 101, technical writing or testing (to pick just a few skills we need).
 You need to know the basics and be willing to research the rest.

-The Incubator document has some really useful for both the newbie and the old hands (we all fall into bad habits occasionally).
+The Incubator document also has some really useful for both the newbie and the old hands (we all fall into bad habits occasionally).
 The section on ASF Mottos is especially useful as a reminder of the way things are in most ASF projects.
 This section includes such gems as:

 Many projects in the ASF are able to provide mentors for newcomers.
 In fact, most projects are happy to assist newcomers to their projects as part of their normal operations.
 However, some people are looking for more structure.
 The Mentor Programme of the The Apache Software Foundation provides additional support and structure for people looking to make an initial contribution to an ASF project.